 When they said that you learn something every day, they certainly weren’t lying.
 For years, I’ve enjoyed traveling to some amazing places and have been to bizarre stops along the way.
-Oddly enough, I have been strangely fascinated with architecture and airplane bathrooms, partly due to their unique places during travel.

 One particular afternoon, I decided to research some and couldn’t believe some of the facts I’d found.
-While some airplane bathroom “facts” might be common knowledge to frequent flyers, here are 20 surprising or lesser-known things you may not know about airplane lavatories:
+While some airplane bathroom “facts” might be common knowledge to frequent flyers, here are 20 surprising or lesser-known things you may not know about airplane lavatories.

 1. Hidden Attendant Seat